Two Homes Work Online Co-Parenting Class

 The class is available internationally 24 hours a day 7 days a week, and you can take it at your convenience in your own home.
 Your progress is stored each time you exit the class, so you can begin where you left off when you come back.
 You can log on as many times as you need for 30 days or until you complete the class, whichever comes first.
 A Certificate of Completion specific to you will be processed and ready for you to print immediately after you pass your final quiz.
 Optional material is available for you to print to use with the class and keep for your own at no additional cost.

 The Between Two Homes®- Making Two Homes Work class was developed by Bradley S. Craig, LMSW-IPR, CFLE when he worked for the local Domestic Relations Office with the input of local Texas Judges, who appear in the videos used in the course.
 Based on 12 years of our highly reviewed live Children in the Middle Coparenting Services class, the course is dedicated to helping families transition during changes and meet the needs of children growing up between two homes.
 This includes children being raised by never married parents, divorced or divorcing parents, same sex parents, and other relatives raising children between two homes.
 Judges, attorneys, custody evaluators, mediators, and mental health professionals assisted in creating the psycho-educational course content and are included in some segments of the course.
-The class is approved in many jurisdictions to meet the critieria of a mandated divorce education course*.
+The class is approved in many jurisdictions to meet the criteria of a mandated coparenting(divorce) education course, but please click here for more information if you are concerned whether the class will be accepted by your judge.

 Between Two Homes®- Making Two Homes Work Class Description